Girls Basketball Roundup — Sherman slips by Anna; TCS stays unbeaten

 Collinsville 74, Whitewright 55

-In Collinsville, the Lady Pirates opened the season with a non-district victory against Whitewright.
+In Collinsville, Carrie Johnson had 31 points, seven rebounds and six assists as the Lady Pirates opened the season with a non-district victory against Whitewright.

+Brittney Fields added 11 points, eight rebounds and three blocks, Gracie Cavin totaled 10 points, six rebounds and five steals, Lexie Martin chipped in nine points, nine rebounds and five steals and Katy Claytor finished with seven points, 12 rebounds, six assists and four steals for Collinsville, which will host Bowie on Friday night.

 Ashton Long had 22 points, five rebounds and four steals for Whitewright, which will compete in the Saltillo Tournament starting on Thursday.